apache/shenyu-website/community/3-contributor.md

 ### Wait for the code to be merged

-After submitting the PR, the Committer or the community's folks will review the code you submitted (Code Review), and will propose some modification suggestions or conduct some discussions.
+After submitting the PR, the Committer or the community's friends will review the code you submitted (Code Review), and will propose some modification suggestions or conduct some discussions.
+Please pay attention to your PR in time.

+If subsequent changes are required, there is no need to initiate a new PR.
+After submitting a commit on the original branch and pushing it to the remote repository, the PR will be automatically updated.

 In addition, our project has a relatively standardized and strict CI inspection process.
 After submitting PR, CI will be triggered.
 Please pay attention to whether it passes the CI inspection.